The best English composers

 Born in London, Thomas Adès has risen to the very top of the country’s composing elite thanks to high profile commissions and adulation from both critics and audiences.
 Also a conductor and pianist, Adès’s music comes in all shapes and sizes – notable works include the opera The Exterminating Angel and the orchestral work Asyla.
 Adès studied at London’s Guildhall School and King’s College, Cambridge.

-Recommended recording: The Twenty-Fifth Hour – The Chamber Music of Thomas Adès (Signum Classics)
+Recommended recording: The Twenty-Fifth Hour – The Chamber Music of Thomas Adès (Thomas Adès, Calder Quartet)

 Malcolm Arnold (1921-2006)

-Born in Northampton, Arnold was a prolific composer across a variety of musical forms – from symphonies and opera to chamber works, ballet and film scores.
+Born in Northampton, Malcolm Arnold was a prolific composer across a variety of musical forms – from symphonies and opera to chamber works, ballet and film scores.
 Originally a trumpeter, he left performing behind to focus on composing and became one of the country’s most in-demand composers.
-He worked regularly with film director David Lean, and won an Oscar for his music for Lean’s Bridge on the River Kwai.
+He worked regularly with film director David Lean, and won an Oscar for his music for Lean’s Bridge on the River Kwai - which we named one of the best 20th-century British film scores

 Find out more about Malcolm Arnold and his works here